 When the seedlings are large enough, move them into larger pots or trays of compost so that they can grow more easily.

 Hold the top leaves carefully and lift the seedlings out of their original container.
 Make small holes to plant the seedlings in, and take care not to damage the roots.
 Press the compost around the roots and stems, then water them gently.
 Keep them in a warm spot indoors, but out of direct sunlight for up to 4 days.

 March until May is the perfect time to sow seeds for most vegetables.

 Pick out any weeds and rake the soil until it’s soft and crumbly.

 If you dig some compost into the soil before you sow the seeds, you will get a better crop when your vegetables grow.

 Scatter the seeds on the surface of the soil in a circular pattern.
 They can then be raked into the surface of the soil or covered with compost and gently pushed down.

-Sow in rows
+Start growing vegetables in rows

 This method is good for sowing fine seeds, like carrot seeds. with.
 Sow the seeds thinly, after you have created a shallow groove in the soil.